Kushalkhemka/dream_team_challenge/README.md

 ```

 ## 4. Dependencies
 The project is built using Python 3.8+ and depends on the following packages:
+- Python 3.12
-- pandas
+- Pandas
-- numpy
+- Numpy
-- scikit-learn
+- Scikit-learn

 To install the dependencies, run:
 ```bash